 “……In addition to Estrogen deficiency, abnormally high iron is a key cause of postmenopausal osteoporosis.”

 So, are you telling me that if we have women experiencing Estrogen deficiency, then abnormally high iron is key player in osteoporosis as a result?
 What?
 Hormones are related to bone density?

 How many more MAG members just pricked up their ears?

 I would suggest considering the other ‘book end’ of Estrogen Dominance having an involvement there, too – as has been talked about extensively in past iron toxicity posts/discussions in MAG.
 Instead of obviously high Iron by the definitions commonly used, we know that iron stores are building, while the amount of ‘available’ and ‘usable’ iron is dropping; bioavailable copper and magnesium are bottoming out.
 The true iron levels are not obvious particularly because of the testing generally done by conventionally trained practitioners.

 Underlying the Estrogen Dominance – there is still excess, unbound iron wreaking havoc in the woman’s body, preventing bone regeneration and seeing bone density dropping rapidly, especially when women become post-menopausal.

-(which leads to ↑ Iron via supplementation in allopathic and other conventional practitioner circles and ↑ strogen, and ↑ risk for Osteoporosis!)
+(Which leads to ↑ Iron via supplementation in allopathic and other conventional practitioner circles and ↑ estrogen, and ↑ risk for Osteoporosis!)

 More iron loading, more Estrogen Dominance problems, more drugs and synthetic hormones added to their body to ‘fix’ the problem (i.e. ‘treat the seats’ of symptoms) and the sicker female folks get.